{/*

 8. Optimize your product images

-If you want to boost your search engine optimization, you should invest in high-quality product images.
+To boost your search engine optimization, you should invest in high-quality product images.

 Here is how you optimize your product images:

-• Provide Useful Descriptions Of Your Products In Your Images - A picture may say 1000 words, but sometimes those words need clarification; provide descriptions next to each photo to ensure customers know exactly what they are purchasing when they come across your listing.
+• Provide Useful Descriptions of Your Products in Your Images—A picture may say 1000 words, but sometimes, those words need clarification; provide descriptions next to each photo to ensure customers know exactly what they are purchasing when they come across your listing.

-9. Set up Google shopping feed
+9. Set up a Google Shopping feed

 Google Shopping is a new way to increase your visibility on Google.
 When people search for products on Google, they will see product listings from merchants in the Shopping section of their results page.

-Remember, if anything has changed in your WooCommerce site since the last update or changes were made on an item without being updated on GMC, then it'll just throw off everything.
+Remember, if anything has changed in your WooCommerce site since the last update or changes were made on an item without being updated on GMC, it'll just throw off everything.

 10. Implement schema markup